 - FAA First Class Medical, 2013

-As a pilot, you have a high degree of technical skills when it comes to flying, but also have to utilize other professional skills.
+As a pilot, you have many technical skills in flying, but you also have to utilize other professional skills.
 It’s important to include a key skills list in your resume that lets you highlight your qualifications and abilities outside of the actual flying of the plane.

-For example, pilots must be clear-headed and work well under pressure when there is inclement weather, an equipment failure, or a passenger causing a disturbance.
+For example, pilots must be clear-headed and work well under pressure when inclement weather, an equipment failure, or a passenger causing a disturbance.
 Pilots also need strong leadership skills to manage the crew.
-If you’re having trouble coming up with things to list in this section, check out these examples.
+Check out these examples if you need help listing things in this section.

 Key Skills and Proficiencies | |